jackhale98/PDT/docs/component.md

 - Use `--csv` for large matrices that don't fit in terminal width
 - JSON output includes full component IDs for integration with other tools

+> **See Also:** For more comprehensive component analysis, use:
+> - `tdt dsm` - Design Structure Matrix including mates, processes, and requirements with clustering, metrics, and cycle detection
+> - `tdt dmm cmp req` - Domain Mapping Matrix showing component-to-requirement allocation

 ## Make vs Buy Classification

 | Type | Description | Typical Use |